Siamese Foundation Models for Crystal Structure Prediction: Introduction

-Traditional methods for CSP, such as first-principles calculations~\cite{kohn1965dft,pickard2011ab,giannozzi2009quantum}, stochastic sampling~\cite{pannetier1990prediction,wales2010energy}, and evolutionary optimization~\cite{oganov2006crystal,wang2012calypso,lyakhov2013new}, generally employ either physics-based or data-driven strategies.
-These methods, while valuable, are inherently limited by high computational costs and poor scalability with system comlexity.
+Traditional methods for CSP, such as first-principles calculations~\cite{kohn1965dft}, stochastic sampling~\cite{pannetier1990prediction}, and evolutionary optimization~\cite{wang2012calypso}, generally employ either physics-based or data-driven strategies.
+These methods, while valuable, are inherently limited by high computational costs and poor scalability with system complexity.
 In light of the inherent limitations of traditional CSP methods, deep learning has emerged as a powerful technique for achieving a more favorable balance between accuracy and computational cost.
-Specifically, deep generative models, such as diffusion and flow models~\cite{ho2020ddpm,song2021maximum,lipman2022flow}, have been employed to learn the underlying distribution of crystal structures from existing databases~\cite{hu2020distance,court20203,nouira2018crystalgan,xie2022cdvae,jiao2024diffcsp,jiao2024diffcsp++,luo2024crystalflow}.
-A key advantage of deep generative models, as highlighted in~\cite{jiao2024diffcsp}, lies in the denoising process which functions similar to a force field by guiding atom coordinates toward local energy minima, thereby enhancing structural stability.
-Nevertheless, the State-Of-The-Art (SOTA) models still fall short of achieving satisfactory performance on widely recognized CSP benchmarks like MPTS-52~\cite{jain2013_mp_dataset}, majorly due to their reliance on domain-specific small datasets for training and the limited generalizability to unseen structures.
+Specifically, deep generative models, such as diffusion and flow models~\cite{ho2020ddpm,song2021maximum,lipman2022flow}, have been employed to learn the underlying distribution of crystal structures from existing databases~\cite{nouira2018crystalgan,xie2022cdvae,jiao2024diffcsp,jiao2024diffcsp++,luo2024crystalflow,liu2024shotgun,wu2026dmflow}.
+A key advantage of deep generative models, as highlighted in~\cite{jiao2024diffcsp}, lies in the denoising process which functions similarly to a force field by guiding atom coordinates toward local energy minima, thereby enhancing structural stability.
+In addition, active learning~\cite{merchant2023GNoME,hessmann2025accelerating,butler2024machine} enables exploration of uncharted spaces without database dependence.
+Nevertheless, these State-Of-The-Art (SOTA) models still fall short of achieving satisfactory performance on widely recognized CSP benchmarks like MPTS-52~\cite{jain2013_mp_dataset}, majorly due to their reliance on domain-specific small datasets for training and the limited generalizability to unseen structures.